2026 WORLD CUP - DAY 17 - GROUP L - MATCH 68 - Croatia vs Ghana 2:1

 But as the match went into the last minute, substitute Parkim headed home as

-Botswana were caught ball watching.
+Botswana was caught ball watching.

-Botswana will meet Madagascar in the third place play-off before Saturday's final.
+Botswana will meet Madagascar in the third-place play-off before Saturday's final.

 Both matches will be played at the Moruleng Stadium.